sinetiq/api-specification-governance/README.md

 ## The architecture and concept

-See the [Architecture & concept Guide](./README-arch-concept.md) for information about the architectural and conceptual aspects within SINETIQ Core, its *unique approach* and extensive experience and knowledge.
+See the [Architecture & Concept Guide](./README-arch-concept.md) for information about the architectural and conceptual aspects within SINETIQ Core, its *unique approach* and extensive experience and knowledge.

 ## Getting Started